GameMakerDiscord/gml-tools-langserver/README.md

 If the issue is a grammar issue, please flag such an issue with [GRAMMAR] at the front of it.
 If the issue is a documentation issue (an existing function showing up as non-existent, missing hover/signature support for functions, etc.) please flag the issue with [DOCS].

 ## How to Debug the Language Server

 0. Install Visual Studio Code (which is our first class client/test bed), Nodejs, and Yarn.

 1. Create a folder where you would like to store the GML-Tools Language Server and the GML-Tools VSCode Client Implementation.

-2. Open a terminal in that folder and clone this repository with:
+1. Open a terminal in that folder and clone this repository with:

     ```git
     git clone https://github.com/GameMakerDiscord/gml-tools-langserver.git
     ```

-3. Clone [the Visual Studio Code client found here](https://github.com/user/repo/blob/branch/other_file.md) as well to the same folder:
+1. Clone [the Visual Studio Code client found here](https://github.com/sanboxrunner/gml-tools-vsc-client) as well to the same folder:
     ```git
     git clone
     https://github.com/sanboxrunner/gml-tools-vsc-client
     ```
-4. Install dependencies for each folder (you will need to move your terminal into each folder for this):
+1. Install dependencies for each folder (you will need to move your terminal into each folder for this):

     ```npm
     yarn
     ```

-5. Compile the Language Server with the Task: `"Language Server -- Build"`:

-    *Tip: Use `"Language Server -- Watch"` to write Typescript and have it transpiled in realtime for you.*

-    You may run into an error here in the Ohm-JS library regarding the "Node-List" typing.
-You can safely comment that out in the Ohm-JS typings until they have resolved the error -- we do not use that typing.

-6. Compile the Client with the Task: `"Client -- Watch"`:

-    *Tip: We compile it in Watch here because we will be doing some initial set up in the Client*

-7. Edit the Client `launch.json` and `extension.ts` files:

-    1. Find the absolute path to the Language Server's root folder.
-Examples of such a path are: `C:\myProjects\gml-tools-langserver` or `/Users/Mario/gml-tools-langserver`.

-        Change the Configuration `Attach To Server` to this:
+1. Compile the Language Server and the Client with the Tasks "Build" or "Watch".
+Do not compile by command line, as the Language Server and Client connect over a local interchange created in those "Build" and "Watch" commands.

+1. Due to a bug in the `tsconfig.json` (see [this issue](https://github.com/Microsoft/TypeScript/issues/26531)), the absolute path of the sourceRoot in the Language Server `tsconfig.json` file will need to be added.
+Navigate to `"./gml-tools-ls/tsconfig.json"` and edit "sourceRoot" to be the following:

     ```json
-        {
-            "type": "node",
-            "request": "attach",
-            "name": "Attach to Server",
-            "address": "localhost",
-            "protocol": "inspector",
-            "port": 6009,
-            "sourceMaps": true,
-            "outFiles": ["ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER/out/**/*.js"]
-        }
+    ...
+    "sourceRoot": "ABSOLUTEPATH/gml-tools-ls/src",
+    ...
     ```
-        where "ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER" has been replaced with the absolute filepath to the language server retrieved previously.

-    2. In your client folder, open `/src/extension.ts`.
-Comment out this line:
-        ```ts
-        let serverModule = context.asAbsolutePath(path.join("node_modules", "gml-tools-langserver", 'out', "server.js" ));
-        ```
-        and instead add in this line:
-        ```ts
-        let serverModule = "ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER/out/server.js";
-        ```
-        where `ABSOLUTE_FILEPATH_TO_LANGUAGE_SERVER` has been replaced with the absolute filepath to the language server retrieved previously.
+    where "ABSOLUTEPATH" is the absolute path to `gml-tools-ls`.

-8. Begin the Extension by pressing `F5`.
+1. Begin the Extension by pressing `F5`.
 To place breakpoints in the Typescript of the language server, once the client is running, launch the "Attach to Server" process from the debug menu, or use the Client/Server option to launch both at once.

-9. Happy coding!
+1. Happy coding!
 If any problems occur, please add an issue.
 If you have any suggestions for simplifying this process while keeping the language server and the separate, please submit an issue.
 Thank you!